Jamshedpur: Cityscape and urban structure

 India's first planned industrial city, Jamshedpur was envisioned by an Indian, planned by an American, named by a British Viceroy and landscaped by a German botanist.
+Geographically, the city is zoned in central, northern, southern, eastern and western regions.
+Large neighborhoods are divided into small areas.
+The central part of Jamshedpur includes old neighborhoods such as Sakchi, Bistupur, Agrico and Golmuri, home to major markets, institutions and landmarks.
+The south-eastern portion is largely industrial and residential oriented, with major areas such as Telco Colony, Parsudih and Govindpur.
+Telco Colony is home to major industries such as Tata Motors, Lafarge and Tata Cummins.

+Under the framework of the city planning, different roads are built to connect neighborhoods.
+New Kalimati Road connects Jugsalai and Sakchi, while passing through Golmuri, Kashidih and Garabasa.
+Bistupur–Sakchi Link Road stretches between Karim City College and Regal Building.
+Straight Mile Road, the longest arterial road in the city, connects Dhatkidih to Baridih, while passing through Sakchi, Kashidih, Aambagan, Mohammadan Line, Sidhgora, Agrico and Golmuri.

-The central region of Jamshedpur includes Sakchi, Bistupur, Baridih and Golmuri.
-It is the location of important marketplaces and financial districts.
-Jubilee Park and the Tata Steel complex dominates much of central Jamshedpur.
-Some prominent landmarks are Keenan Stadium, Central Jama Masjid and the JRD Tata Sports Complex.The Western portion of the city has the areas of Adityapur, Gamharia, and Sonari.
+The Western portion of the city has the areas of Adityapur, Gamharia, and Sonari.
 Sonari is a residential and commercial neighborhood, while Adityapur and Gamharia are the major industrial neighborhoods.
 Adityapur is also a city and a part of Jamshedpur.
 Gamharia has an industrial area namely Industrial Area, Gamharia.
 Adityapur has the Adityapur Industrial Area.
 There are five national highways crossing the city.
 Mango Bridge connects the city centre to Mango.
 Marine Drive is a popular road and picturesque promenade in Jamshedpur.
 It starts from Sonari and connects Adityapur.Adityapur has the NIT Jamshedpur.The Burma mines colony has the National Metallurgical Laboratory, a government-owned alloy and metals R&D lab.NML is establishing a magnesium plant using a new indigenous process at Nildih area.
 The southern part of Jamshedpur contains Jugsalai, Birsanagar, Kadma, Burmamines, TELCO Colony, Bagbera Colony and Jojobera.
 Jugsalai is the commercial area which is known for the wholesale market. while Birsanagar, Kadma and Bagbera consists of residential and commercial hubs.
 Burmamines, TELCO Colony, Bagbera Colony and Jojobera are the other main and major industrial areas of the city.
 Apart from north, whole areas of Jamshedpur has at least one industrial area.
 Other tall towers are TCE Building and Voltas House.
 In Jamshedpur, many hi-rise buildings are under construction now.
 Now the tallest building will be Ashiana Garden Sunflower Block, which will be built at Adityapur.
 These tall buildings are mostly on the Central and Western side of the city.
 Jamshedpur has 10 – 14 floors of buildings.